 Terminal Punctuation Disease

-It’s a real problem.
-But fortunately, there’s help.
-No, you won’t find it in an online pharmacy, and you don’t have to cross the border.
+Fortunately, there’s help for terminal punctuation disease – it needn’t be fatal, after all.
+You won’t find it in an online pharmacy, but you don’t have to cross the border.
 Just sit back and pay attention.

 Ending, or terminal, punctuation marks always go inside quotation marks.
 For example: